Wytamma/wytamma.github.io/_posts/2020-10-20-Singularity-RStan.md

 ## Wrapping up

 Singularity can be used to install isolated application containers on the HPC.
 You can find other container images on [dockerhub](https://hub.docker.com/).

-Singularity commands to remember inculde:

-- singularity pull docker://`repository_name`  # download a container from Dockerhub
-- singularity shell `container_image`.sif  # interactive shell inside conatier
-- singularity exec `container_image`.sif `command`  # run a command in a container

 Check out the [Singularity introduction](https://sylabs.io/guides/3.6/user-guide/introduction.html) for more information on using containers in your research.

+### Singularity commands to remember

+Download a container from a given URI:
+`singularity pull [pull options...] [output file] <URI>`
+Download a container from Dockerhub:
+`singularity pull docker://<repository_name>`
+Start an interactive shell inside container:
+`singularity shell <container>`
+Run a command within a container:
+`singularity exec [exec options...] <container> <command>`
+Clean the local cache:
+`singularity cache clean`